Working towards a Recycling-based Society

 The Kubota Group sees working towards a recycling-based society as one of its materiality, and has been advancing initiatives to promote “reduce” (reducing the amount generated), “reuse” (internal recycling and reuse), and “recycle” (improving the recycling ratio) of waste, in addition to initiatives to promote the effective use of resources and resource saving.

-- Medium-Term Environmental Conservation Targets and the Results
+- Medium- and Long-Term Environmental Conservation Targets and Results

 Activities towards achieving SDGs